 Replace damaged cord or plug

 Having faulty wiring could also lead to issues that might cause a fire.
-A cord that is not in good condition exposes the electrical system to many things including water, which could lead to a series of problems that might end in fires.
+A cord that is not in good condition exposes the electrical system to many things including water, which could lead to a series of problems that might end in fire.

 It is common to see people use fixtures that exceed the wattage of the sockets they have installed in their homes.
 What happens is that the sockets get overburdened, and may not be able to withstand the heavy requirement for power.
 This leads to overheating that could lead to a fire in a matter of minutes.

 It is necessary to always get appliances that match the power supply available at your home.
 When choosing a bulb, ensure its wattage matches the sockets available.

 Appliances that don’t fall within modern safety standards are the biggest culprits.
 While buying your electrical appliances, you should be careful not to choose those that could pose a fire threat.

 Consult a professional electrician for guidelines on how to set up your connections and the best items to add to the system to make it more stable.
 Replace old sockets and check for appliances that are not stable to use with an electric current.

 Portable heaters with coils are potentially dangerous and their wrong positioning could lead to a fire.
 You must place the heater at a place with no clothes or rugs.
 The coil gets extremely hot and this could increase the risk of fire if not checked.